-Skyvia supports three kinds of authentication for Salesforce Marketing Cloud: User Name & Password, App Center Client, and OAuth 2.0.
-Note that Salesforce Marketing Cloud considers the App Center Client authentication deprecated, and it is supported for compatibility purposes.
+Skyvia supports three kinds of authentication for Salesforce Marketing Cloud: User Name & Password, Legacy App Center Client, and Server-to-Server.
+Note that Salesforce Marketing Cloud considers the Legacy App Center Client authentication deprecated, and it is supported for compatibility purposes.

 User Name & Password Authentication